 As The Main Dish

-We tend to enjoy this Summer Pesto Pasta Salad as a vegetarian main on hot days in the garden!
-The recipe below served 3-4 as a main course.
+We tend to enjoy this Summer Pesto Pasta Salad at room temperature as a vegetarian main on hot days in the garden!
+The recipe below served 3-4 as a delicious meal in its own right.
+It’s a crowd pleaser!
 And the leftovers will keep well for a day or two in the fridge, and can be packed for the office lunch the next day!

-If you want to make it more substantial (which it already is, in our opinion), add some cooked prawns or shredded chicken to the pasta salad!
+If you want to make it more substantial (which it already is, in our opinion), add some cooked prawns or shredded chicken to the creamy pesto pasta salad!

 Recipe FAQs